murshidazher/dotfiles-m1/docs/react-native.md

 ## Build Error Flipper-Glog (0.3.6)

+> 💡 Seems like this issue is fixed with the latest version of react native.
+Archiving this for future references.

 > 🔗 Link to the [issue](https://github.com/facebook/react-native/pull/32486/files) and fixed stable [v68.0.0](https://github.com/facebook/react-native/tree/0.68-stable)

 If you run into the following error just follow the instructions,